scarfelab/BayesianVergence/README.md

 **BayesianVergence2025**: is the code which derives the model and plots Figures 4, 5, 6 and 7 in the paper.
 The code has a toggle to save out figures and two equations (posterior probability distributions).

 **makeResposeDistributions**: loads in the equations produced by BayesianVergence2025 and calculates response distributions and saves these out to file.
 It also produces Figure 8 and 9 in the paper.
+To avoid the use of the Mathstatica plugin we provide these files dircetly (distancePDFa and vergencePDFa).

 **responseDistributionSurface**: loads in the data produced by makeResposeDistributions and plots Figure 9 in the paper.